Online Master’s Degree Programs in Ohio

 For Ohio residents who want to earn a master’s degree online, there are numerous out-of-state options, including schools in neighboring states and in the region.
 The Pennsylvania State University (Penn State), a publically funded, multi-campus institution that is part of Pennsylvania’s Commonwealth System of Higher Education, offers a broad range of online master’s degree programs through Penn State World Campus.
 Drawing on the university’s considerable academic resources, Penn State World Campus offers over 150 online degree programs, including online master’s degrees in business and management, teaching and education, healthcare and public administration, and cyber and homeland security.

-The publically funded Purdue University System in Indiana also has a robust presence in online higher education through Purdue University Online and Purdue University Global.
+The publicly funded Purdue University System in Indiana also has a robust presence in online higher education through Purdue University Online and Purdue Global.
 Purdue University Online offers online master’s programs in different types of business administration, industrial and mechanical engineering, communication, computer science and information technology, and public health.
-Purdue University Global offers online master’s degree programs in business, criminal justice, education, healthcare administration, human services, nursing, and psychology.
+Purdue Global offers online master’s degree programs in business, criminal justice, education, healthcare administration, human services, nursing, and psychology.

 There are two schools in the Baltimore/Washington, DC metropolitan area that offer online degree programs: Johns Hopkins University (JHU) and The George Washington University (GW).
 Both are large, private research institutions that encompass several campuses and multiples colleges and schools devoted to different academic fields.
 JHU has campuses in Baltimore and DC, and offers online programs through its Bloomberg School of Public Health, Carey Business School, Krieger School of Arts & Sciences, and its schools of education, engineering, medicine, and nursing.
 GW has two campuses in DC and one in Northern Virginia.
 Through GW Online, it offers online master’s programs in business, communication, education, engineering, health sciences, legal studies, nursing, public policy, and several areas of professional studies.